Synthesis of General Decoupling Networks Using Transmission Lines: Conclusions

 \section{Conclusions}

 In this paper, we introduced a TL-based decoupling network that achieves decoupling for arbitrarily coupled loads with an arbitrary number of ports at a given design frequency.
-A standardized electrical length is picked to facilitate implementation.
-Two examples are given and validate the proposed decoupling network.
+A standardized electrical length of $3\lambda/8$ or $5\lambda/8$ is picked to facilitate implementation, leaving the characteristic impedances of the transmission line branches as the only design parameters.
+Two coupled antenna systems are investigated as examples and perfect decoupling at the design frequencies are achieved, validating the proposed decoupling network.
+The proposed DN is solely based on transmission lines, which can be precisely engineered for performance consistency and can be easily scaled for antennas operating at different frequencies.